umitkara/Data-Structures/README.md

 - **Parallel Array**:

-    Parralel arrays is a form of implicit data structure that uses multiple arrays to represent a singular array of records.
+    Parallel arrays is a form of implicit data structure that uses multiple arrays to represent a singular array of records.
 It is used to store data in a compact way.
 It is a primitive way to represent 2-dimensional table-like data.

 - **Sorted Array**: